DanCanCode/Comemos/README.md

 ## Description

-Comemos is a social media application built with the MERN stack.
+Comemos is a social media platform where users can share food, recipes, and connect with others.
+Employed MERN Stack to construct front-end components connected to back-end to access MongoDB database with Mongoose and API routes.
 This application has full CRUD functionality and user authentication via JSON web tokens and bcrypt.

 ## Features